rosell-dk/webp-convert/README.md

 - If [`nice`]( https://en.wikipedia.org/wiki/Nice_(Unix)) command is found on host, binary is executed with low priority in order to save system resources
 - Permissions of the generated file are set to be the same as parent folder

-Official precompilations are available [here](https://developers.google.com/speed/webp/docs/precompiled).
-Since `WebPConvert` compares each binary's checksum first, you will have to change the checksums hardcoded in `Converters/Cwebp.php` if you want to replace any of them.
-If you feel the need of using another binary, please let me know - chances are that it should be added to the project!

 The `cwebp` binary has more options than we cared to implement.
 They can however easily be implemented, if there is an interest.
 View the options [here](https://developers.google.com/speed/webp/docs/cwebp).

 The implementation is based on the work of Shane Bishop for his plugin, [EWWW Image Optimizer](https://ewww.io).
-Thanks for letting us do that.
+Thanks for letting us do that!

+See [the wiki](https://github.com/rosell-dk/webp-convert/wiki/Installing-cwebp---using-official-precompilations) for instructions regarding installing cwebp or using official precompilations.

 ----